Production and Staging deployments

 - ./chart/values-prod.yaml

 Now that you have created the pipelines, you have several options on how to trigger them.
-Some common workflows are:

-and use an approval step to call the production pipeline as a child pipeline. - Set the trigger of the production pipeline to launch only on
+2. Automate the staging pipeline when a commit lands in master, and use an approval step to call the production pipeline as a child pipeline.

 Promoting releases between environments

-If you have a large number of environments we also suggest looking at the Helm promotion board provided by Codefresh.
+If you have a large number of environments, we also suggest looking at the Helm promotion board provided by Codefresh.